CellStratAI/cellstrat-hub-docs/docs/Guides/graph.md

 # Introduction to Graph Neural Networks pack

-This guide summarizes the projects included in the Graph Neural Network pack.
+This guide summarizes the concepts covered in the Graph Neural Network project pack.

-Graph Neural Networks operate on data structured as graphs.
+Graph Neural Networks are specialized neural networks that operate on data structured as graphs.

 Use this pack to jumpstart your Graph project development for applications such as _**social networks, chemical compounds, maps, transportation systems, recommender systems and many more**_.